openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `iss`: OPTIONAL (string).
 The value of this claim MUST be the `client_id` of the Client making the Credential request.
 This claim MUST be omitted if the access token authorizing the issuance call was obtained from a Pre-Authorized Code Flow through anonymous access to the token endpoint.
   * `aud`: REQUIRED (string).
 The value of this claim MUST be the Credential Issuer Identifier.
   * `iat`: REQUIRED (number).
 The value of this claim MUST be the time at which the key proof was issued using the syntax defined in [@!RFC7519].
   * `nonce`: OPTIONAL (string).
 The value type of this claim MUST be a string, where the value is a server-provided `c_nonce`.
-MUST be present when the Wallet received server-provided `c_nonce`.
+It MUST be present when the Wallet received a server-provided `c_nonce`.

 The Credential Issuer MUST validate that the `proof` is actually signed by a key identified in the JOSE Header.

-Below is a non-normative example of a `proof` parameter (line breaks for display purposes only):
+Below is a non-normative example of a `proof` parameter (with line breaks within values for display purposes only):

 ```json
 {